octetz/ha-control-plane-k8s-kubeadm/README.md

 When the kubeadm token expires, so does the `kubeadm-certs` secret.
 Also, whenever the `init phase upload-certs` is run, a new encryption key is created.
 Ensuring that if `kube-apiserver` is compromised during the adding of a master node, the secret is encrypted and meaningless to the attacker.
 This example demonstrates running `--experimental-upload-certs` during cluster bootstrap.
 It is also possible to tap into phases, using `kubeadm init phase upload-certs` to achieve the above on an existing master.
 This will be detailed in the walkthrough below.

-Lastly, it is important to note the token generated during `upload-certs` is only a proxy used to bind a ttl to the `kubeadm-cert` secret.
+Lastly, it is important to note the token generated during `upload-certs` is only a proxy used to bind a TTL to the `kubeadm-cert` secret.
 You still need a conventional `kubeadm` token to join a control plane.
 This is the same token you would need to join a worker.

 To add another control plane (master) node, a user can run the following command.